h2oai/tutorials/Driverless AI/natural-language-processing-sentiment-analysis /natural-language-processing-sentiment-analysis.md

 ### Dataset Overview

-In **Aquarium**, the **Driverless AI Test Drive** instance has the **Amazon fine food review** dataset already and has been split for this tutorial's experiment.
+In **Aquarium**, the **Driverless AI Test Drive** instance has the **Amazon fine food review** dataset already and has been split for this self-paced course's experiment.
 The split resulted in a train and test dataset.
 The datasets can be located on the Datasets overview page.
 However, you can also upload the datasets externally.
 To learn more about how to add the dataset please consult [Appendix A: Add the Dataset](#appendix-a-add-the-datasets).

 1\.
-In the **Datasets** overview page, observe the two datasets we will use for this tutorial:
+In the **Datasets** overview page, observe the two datasets we will use for this self-paced course:

 ![datasets-overview](assets/datasets-overview.jpg)